 Before the fee, the city budgeted $5,268,123 for 15 years of street maintenance.
 That's an average of $292,673.50 per year.
 If street maintenance continued to be funded at this rate it would take 112 years to resurface city roads.
 The Safe Streets and Safe Communities Fee has enabled the city to budget $1.8 million per year for road resurfacing.
-While resurfacing, street improvements will also include street right-of-ways (widening streets, improving street function, right-of-way improvements and improving public alleys.)
+In addition to resurfacing, improvements also include public right-of-ways (widening streets, improving street function and improving public alleys.)
 Since 2016, the Safe Streets and Safe Communities Fee has allowed the Engineering Department to pave 30 miles of city streets and install over 468 ADA improvements to city sidewalks.

 Before the implementation of the Safe Streets and Safe Communities Fee the Police Department was responding to 49,470 calls with only 65 officers.
 Additionally, officers were working numerous overtime hours for the following events:

-- 7 WVU home football games resulted in various overtime hours not compensated by WVU athletics
+- 7 WVU home football games resulted in various overtime hours not compensated by WVU athletics; and

 - Thursday, Friday and Saturday downtown details resulted in $200,000 overtime annually